NemoAng/Pet-Store/README.md

 ## This is another project screenshot based on MERN( MongoDB, Express, React, Node).
 Not all of the code belongs to me.
-So, I can't share.
+So, I can't share the source code.

 ![Code_3Q10ekHe5W](https://user-images.githubusercontent.com/50488475/153281506-1ebbc456-66da-4cc5-8123-9b847d5808e2.png)